 Pathogenesis Of Child Asthma

 The term ‘atopy’ is linked to allergic conditions like asthma.
-Atopy is a tendency or a genetic predisposition to generate IgE (an immunoglobulin that is trigger after any allergic reaction in the body) response to an allergen in the air.
+Atopy is a tendency or a genetic predisposition to generate IgE (an immunoglobulin that is triggered after any allergic reaction in the body) in response to an allergen in the air.